xieyuheng/cell-complex/docs/a-recursive-combinatorial-description-of-cell-complex.md

 - and for a 3-dimensional body, we need a matrix of matrix to encode the orientation,
   the incidence relation can be represented by *matrix valued matrix* valued matrix.

-and so on so forth ...
+and so on and so forth ...

 In general, the order of tensor, is equal to `2^d` where `d` is the dimension.